MandoQ/AQ-8th-Light/README.md

 Things I could have improved upon:

 I think my googleBooks.js file became very large (180 lines).
 I would want to look into what is the best way to arrange the code or even move out some of the helper functions to a new file.
-However, for the purpose of this task, I simply arranged the code by imoportance.
+However, for the purpose of this task, I simply arranged the code by importance.
+I also would've wanted to include all of the pieces of information in the reading list.
+However, for the time I have left, I thought only displaying the title was fine.
 Lastly, I think I could've created more tests.
 I tested the most "obvious" testable functions.
 However, I would have loved to learn more about Jest and testing in general.

 # Submission 1: